 Faisal stamps were surcharged accordingly, and issued on 1 April 1932.

 These were followed soon after (9 May) by stamps of the previous design denominated in the new currency.

 Iraq's first commemorative stamps came out in 1949 to mark the 75th

 of 1958, and both issued and unissued types were overprinted.
+[R2]

-The first and only stamps related to Paleontology issued in
+The first and so far only stamps related to paleontology were issued by Iraq in 2010.

 This set shows a fanciful mix of prehistoric life from multiple eras – but mostly dinosaurs.

 Official stamps of Iraq related to Paleontology: dinosaurs and other prehistoric animals